Anna Jagiellon: Marriage proposals

 After about a year, Sigismund II Augustus brought his sisters to Vilnius where they became close to his third wife, Catherine of Austria.
 Even though Anna was already in her mid-thirties, Sigismund investigated marriage proposals.
-Widowed Ferdinand I, Holy Roman Emperor, did not want to remarry; his unmarried son Charles II (born 1540) was too young; Tsar Ivan the Terrible was not deemed beneficial for Poland–Lithuania; and John Frederick, Duke of Pomerania did not want an alliance with Poland as it would have drawn the Duchy of Pomerania into the Livonian War.
-King Eric XIV of Sweden was personally more interested in pursuing marriage with Queen Elizabeth I of England, but sought an alliance with Poland and suggested his half-brother John, Duke of Finland.
+Widowed Ferdinand I, Holy Roman Emperor, did not want to remarry; his unmarried son Charles II (born 1540) was too young; Tsar Ivan the Terrible was not deemed beneficial for Poland–Lithuania; and John Frederick, Duke of Pomerania did not want an alliance with Poland and Lithuania as it would have drawn the Duchy of Pomerania into the Livonian War.
+King Eric XIV of Sweden was personally more interested in pursuing marriage with Queen Elizabeth I of England, but sought an alliance with Poland–Lithuania and suggested his half-brother John, Duke of Finland.
 John agreed, but asked for Catherine.
 It was against custom for a younger sister to marry first, therefore their wedding was postponed.
-Three more grooms were proposed for Anna: Danish prince Magnus was supposed to become a Lutheran bishop which would be unacceptable marriage for the Catholic Poles; the last Master of the Livonian Order Gotthard Kettler was not of royal blood and his control of Livonia was tenuous; John's younger brother, Magnus, Duke of Östergötland.
+Three more grooms were proposed for Anna: Danish prince Magnus was supposed to become a Lutheran bishop which would be an unacceptable marriage for the Kingdom's Catholic majority; the last Master of the Livonian Order Gotthard Kettler was not of royal blood and his control of Livonia was tenuous; and John's younger brother, Magnus, Duke of Östergötland.
 Sigismund II Augustus agreed to the double Polish–Swedish alliance, but only John arrived to the wedding in Vilnius.
-The court demanded that John married Anna, but he insisted on Catherine.
+The court demanded that John marry Anna, but he insisted on Catherine.
 Needing Swedish troops and money in the Livonian War, Sigismund II Augustus relented if Anna did not protest.
 Though it must have been humiliating, Anna agreed and Catherine married John on 4 October 1562.

 As Vilnius wasn't safe due to the Livonian War, Anna moved to the Royal Castle in Warsaw and lived there for about ten years with a court of about 70 people.
 She spent her time playing games, embroidering, praying, and corresponding with her sisters.
 Her brother visited her annually when he attended sessions of the general sejm ("Parliament") in Warsaw.
 Even though Anna was already in her forties, marriage proposals continued to come in.
 In 1564, Reichard, Count Palatine of Simmern-Sponheim, proposed but perhaps was deterred by her relatively small dowry of 32,000 Polish red złoty.
-In 1568, her sister Sophia proposed Eberhard, eldest son of Christoph, Duke of Württemberg, but he died the same year.
+In 1568, her sister Sophia proposed to Eberhard, eldest son of Christoph, Duke of Württemberg, but he died the same year.
 In 1569, a project emerged to marry Anna to Barnim X, Duke of Pomerania, who demanded that she would bring eight border territories as her dowry, which was unacceptable to Poland.
 In 1572, Sophia proposed Albert Frederick, Duke of Prussia, but Sigismund II Augustus refused.